janmatyoo/aws-certified-generative-ai-developer-professional-reviewer/best-practices-and-use-case.md

 Stop Sequences Parameters
 - stop the model from generating a response
-- stop the model after generating certain key phrases -t his solution provides a built-in mechanism in the model's API to directly control output generation
+- stop the model after generating certain key phrases
+- this solution provides a built-in mechanism in the model's API to directly control output generation

 https://docs.aws.amazon.com/bedrock/latest/userguide/model-parameters-anthropic-claude-messages-request-response.html